Acuzle/acutils/doc/handler.md

 here.
 - othercols=None (array/list like of str): Name of the other columns to keep.
-- clueless_words=None (array/list like of str): Strings considered as
+- clueless_words=None (array/list like
+of str): Strings considered as
 None.
 - delete_unlabeled_files=True (bool): If True, delete each file without label.
+- require_full_filename_match=False (bool): If True, requires the value in the idcol to be exactly the filename, otherwise, if the value in the idcol is included in the filename, it is considered as a match.
+Note that if the idcol value is included in multiple filenames, it will be associated with the first one found (in descending length order).

 RETURNS
 -------